-Unfortunately, there is very little known about the prey of resident killer whales and their distribution and abundance during the months of November to April.
-This is due to the inherent challenges of studying whales during the winter months, and because the whales move from their 'core areas' and range widely along the exposed coast during the winter and early spring.
-Thus when considering the availability of prey to resident killer whales, it should be noted that we have very little knowledge of what other prey species may be important to them, and the discussion below focuses on species that are known to be important.
+Less is known about the prey of Resident Killer Whales and their distribution and abundance during the months of November to April.
+This is due to the inherent challenges of studying whales during the winter months, and because the whales move from inshore areas where they are more concentrated during summer and range widely along the coast during the winter and early spring.
+Thus when considering the availability of prey to Resident Killer Whales, it should be noted that we have limited knowledge of what other prey species may be important to them, and the discussion below focuses on species that are known to be important.

-Changes in Salmon Abundance and Availability
+Changes in salmon abundance and availability

-Assessing the status of salmon stocks and their availability to resident killer whales is challenging to interpret and often fraught with controversy.
+Assessing the status of salmon stocks and their availability to Resident Killer Whales is challenging to interpret and often fraught with controversy.
 Until the middle of the 20th century, many wild salmon stocks experienced significant declines due to overfishing, habitat degradation, restrictions in access to spawning grounds due to landslides, and changes in ocean productivity (summarized in Krahn et al. 2002 and Wiles 2004).
-The situation changed between 1975 and 1993, and the total abundance of North Pacific salmon doubled (Bigler et al. 1996) due to hatchery enhancement, changes in fisheries management practices and a favourable climatic regime (Bigler et al. 1996, Beamish et al. 1997).
-Since the early 1990s many of these stocks have declined in number, and controversy as to whether hatchery fish are detrimental to wild stocks of salmon has arisen (Beamish et al. 1997, and reviewed in Gardner et al. 2004).
-At present 26 of 52 different wild Pacific salmon stocks in the lower 48 states of the US are considered at risk under the US Endangered Species Act (NWR 2004).
-In British Columbia, salmon from one-third of the spawning rivers in southwestern BC had been lost or were seriously depleted by 1990 (Riddell 1993).
-Recognizing that many salmon stocks are under threat, Fisheries and Oceans Canada announced a new wild salmon policy in December 2004 (DFOb 2005), designed to restore and maintain healthy and diverse wild salmon populations and their habitat.
-If these actions are successful, salmon may gradually become more available to resident killer whales.
+The situation changed between 1975 and 1993, and the total abundance of North Pacific salmon doubled (Bigler et al. 1996) due to hatchery enhancement, changes in fisheries management practices and a favourable climatic regime (Bigler et al. 1996; Beamish et al. 1997).
+Since the early 1990s many of these stocks have declined in number and specific causes have not been identified.
+Some studies have questioned the role of enhancement (Beamish et al. 1997, and reviewed in Gardner et al. 2004) but other potential problems such as marine survival appear to be a factor.
+At present 28 of 52 different wild Pacific salmon stocks in the lower 48 states of the U.S. are considered at risk under the U.S. ESA (NOAA 2017).
+In southwestern BC by 1990, salmon from one-third of the spawning rivers had been lost or were seriously depleted (Riddell 1993).
+Recognizing that many salmon stocks are under threat, Fisheries and Oceans Canada announced a new Wild Salmon Policy (WSP) in December 2004 (DFO 2005), designed to restore and maintain healthy and diverse wild salmon populations and their habitat.
+Since 2005, DFO has used the WSP to guide its work toward restoring healthy salmon populations, and development of a detailed implementation plan for the WSP is underway.
+If these and other actions are successful, salmon may gradually become more available to Resident Killer Whales.